volkanto/fitbit-mountain-face/README.md

 ## Installing

-You have to clone repository to your local machine
+You have to clone the repository to your local machine

 ```shell
 git clone https://github.com/volkanto/fitbit-mountain-face.git